 Bryony is a choreographer, performer and workshop leader within the company.

 After gaining various offers for leading vocational dance colleges, Bryony attended Stella Mann College of Performing Arts on a full scholarship where she majored in Musical Theatre and Teaching.
 She has worked alongside performers and choreographers ranging from Chicago, Michael Jackson's- Thriller, American Ballet Theatre and Richard Alston Company.
 She also became a qualified ISTD teacher with Certificate in Dance Education in Tap, Ballet and Modern Dance.

 Bryony has choreographed a range of dance works and has worked as guest ballet dancer in a Midsummer night dream for the Norwich Theatre Royal.

 Other educational work includes Hewett School, Norwich City College and Great Yarmouth College, where she has been graded consistently as Outstanding (OFSTED Grade 1).
 Whilst at City College, Bryony achieved QTLS status when she qualified with a Diploma in the Lifelong Learning Sector (DTLLS).
 Bryony has worked with various arts organisations across East Anglia including Dance East, Sheringham Little Theatre, BBC Blast, Seachange Arts and Creative Arts East as well as high educational institutions such as University of East London.
-Bryony is a qualified WDSA Wheelchair Dance Instructor, Bronze and Silver Arts Award Advisor and Law of Attraction Practitioner.
+Bryony is a qualified WDSA Wheelchair Dance Instructor, Bronze and Silver Arts Award Advisor, Yoga Teacher and Law of Attraction Practitioner.